kf8a/2018-data-management-workshop/PITCHME.md

 - rapid access
 - input validation and checking
 - one source of truth
-- generating convenient representations of the data for analysis
+- representation of data for analysis

 ---